-Fiat Bravo and Brava are two small cars with a three- and five-door hatchback body, produced from 1995 to 2003 by an Italian company.
-The concern for the first time decided to give different names to two models created on a single basis, but differing in size, appearance and market orientation.
-In this material, we will analyze in detail the fuse diagrams for Fiat Bravo and Brava of the 1st generation (182) 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003 year release.
+Bravo and Brava are two small cars with three- and five-door hatchback bodies, produced from 1995 to 2003 by the Italian company Fiat.
+For the first time, the concern decided to differently name two models, created on the same base, but differing in size, appearance and market orientation.
+In this article, we will take a detailed look at the fuse box diagrams for the Fiat Bravo and Brava (1st generation; code body 182) 1995, 1996, 1997, 1998, 1999, 2000, 2001, 2002, 2003 years of manufacture.

-Here you will find the locations and photos of the mounting blocks.
-Separately, we note the fuses responsible for the cigarette lighter and fuel pump.
+Here you will find the locations and photos of distribution boxes.
+The fuses responsible for the “Cigarette lighter” and “Fuel Pump” are highlighted in bold.

 In the passenger compartment